-Kylie Jenner Stuns In Barely-There Bikini Pics, Lookalike Demi Rose Mawby Posts Racy Picture On Instagram
+Kylie Jenner 2.0, Demi Rose Mawby, Matches Kylie’s Rumored Breast Implants With Equally Racy Picture

 — Kylie Jenner (@KylieJenner) July 24, 2017

-Kylie Jenner is also working on her reality TV series called Life of Kylie, which premieres on August 6.
-Is Kylie using her barely-there bikini pics to generate the buzz for her new reality TV series?
-People Magazine seems to think it’s for her latest bikini line.
+Kylie Jenner is also working on her reality TV series called Life Of Kylie which would premiere on August 6.
+Could this be to generate the buzz around Kylie’s new reality TV series?
+People magazine seems to think it’s for her latest bikini line.

 SWIM CONTEST ON MY APP NOW – WIN ONE OF MY FAVORITE BIKINIS! @revolve @kendallandkylie #revolvexkkswim https://t.co/ACgDTmYeyP